northstowekarate/northstowekarate.github.io/how-to-book/index.md

 Before your first class, you might want to explore:

-[FAQs](/training/faq/) – Answers to common questions like what to wear, what to bring, and how classes are structured
+* [FAQs](/training/faq/) – Answers to common questions like what to wear, what to bring, and how classes are structured

-[What to Expect](/training/what-to-expect/) – A friendly guide to your first session, including arrival tips and class format
+* [What to Expect](/training/what-to-expect/) – A friendly guide to your first session, including arrival tips and class format
+* [Training Scheduled](/training/) - Tells you when classes are held and when the next class will be

 ## Other Questions